 WHITE FERNS captain Sophie Devine etched her name into New Zealand cricket history when she claimed both the ODI and T20 women's Player of the Year awards for the 2017/18 season.

-The Wellington Blaze all-rounder is regarded as one of the most powerful players in world cricket and is an integral member of the WHITE FERNS in both T20 and One Day cricket.
+Since then the Wellington Blaze all-rounder has gone on to establish a reputation as one of the most powerful players in world cricket and is one of the most recognised female players on the planet.